-

 - propose a date of acquisition at least 3 months after the date proposed for the freeholder’s Counter-Notice; and

-NB Unlike the procedure for Lease Extensions and Collective Enfranchisement, ‘a [right to manage} claim notice is not invalidated by any inaccuracy in the particulars’, however it must invite the freeholder that they can alert the right to manage company of any inaccuracies in the Notice.
+a [right to manage} claim notice is not invalidated by any inaccuracy in the particulars’, however it must inform the freeholder that they can alert the company of any inaccuracies in the Notice.

 Similar to the procedure for Lease Extensions and Collective Enfranchisement, your freeholder, on receipt of the Notice of Claim, can issue a Section 83 Right of Access Notice, requiring access to flats in your block for inspection, and those affected then have 10 days to respond.